githussein/driver_tracking_map/README.md

 a map with a marker showing the live driver location.
 The driver could be selected using the dropdown button at the bottom of the screen.

+## What is new

+- Automatic camera mode.
+Auto mode on: The camera should automatically move and follow the location changes.
+Auto mode off: another button appears and the user can use gestures (such as rotate the map, one/two fingers tap, two finger pinch/stretch), and clicking that button moves the centralizes the screen again to the driver location.

+- Clicking on a driver's row in the Table Form Screen navigates to the drivers location in Maps Screen.

 ## Project files

 Dart code of Flutter projects is written mainly in /lib folder.